 Why Do Small Businesses Need Bookkeeping?

 Maintaining bookkeeping tasks is essential for the stability and success of small businesses.
-With so many moving pieces (including credits, debits, assets, and liabilities), small business owners must understand where the money is going.
+With so many moving pieces (including assets and liabilities, and income and expenses), small business owners must stay on top of it all.

 - Be more prepared at tax time

-- Understand businesses transactions at a granular level
+- Understand business transactions at a granular level

-- Make a plan for profitability that leads to long-term success
+- Make a plan for profitability that leads to improved cash flow and long-term success

 Bookkeeping Options for Small Business Owners

-Fortunately, small business owners don't need to be experts in mathematics to find success.
-There are many ways to divide bookkeeping responsibilities and to leverage powerful technology and accounting platforms for more accurate expense tracking.
+Fortunately, small business owners don’t need to be experts in mathematics to find success when doing their own bookkeeping.
+There are many ways to divide bookkeeping responsibilities and leverage powerful technology and small business accounting software for more accurate expense tracking.